 Criminal trespass occurs when a person willfully enters a building, school, or property without authorization or permission, or refuses to leave after an initial invitation.
 Many of these offenses are misdemeanors, with a few exceptions.
 If the defendant was armed with a gun or weapon, it is a third-degree felony offense in Florida, punishable by up to five years in prison and a maximum fine of $5,000.

 Formulating a winning defense strategy is essential for any case, especially if you are facing criminal charges for alleged property crimes in Florida.
 Ryan M. Cardoso will handle your defense personally to provide you with effective legal representation at every stage of the case.
 Mr. Cardoso represents clients in Pensacola, Cantonment, Century, Gulf Breeze, Jay, Milton, Navarre, Pace, and other areas within Escambia and Santa Rosa Counties.
-Schedule a consultation by calling the Law Offices of Ryan M. Cardoso, PLLC at (850) 466-2073 or contacting us online.
+Schedule a consultation by calling Cardoso Law, PLLC at (850) 466-2073 or contacting us online.
 We also can assist people who are facing an assault and battery charge or representation in other criminal matters.